Brothertoft: Church

 Rebuilt between 1847 and 1854 to a design by Lewin, the church is a Grade II listed building and has a small bell tower.

-In 1922, when St. Gilberts was dedicated as a parish church, the building of the rectory house was completed.
+In 1922, when St Gilbert's was dedicated as a parish church, the building of the rectory house was completed.

 School

 Some form of provision for education existed in the mid-1700s as this is when an "obscure poet", William Hall, was taught in Brothertoft for a period of six months.
 Thomas Gee erected a school at Brothertoft in 1856.
 In 1879 the North East Holland Fen United District School Board was formed, and on 4 April 1881 the newly built Hedgehog Bridge School opened on the North Forty Foot Bank, and children were schooled there until it closed in December 1969.

 The Misses Gee, sisters of Thomas Gee, opened the Boston Middle Girls School in Boston, which became the Conway School and is now the Excell International School.